lanimall/j2ee_messaging_apps/README.md

       * Properties:
         * Key=DestinationJndiName // Value=JMSSamples/SimpleQueue
   * Managed Activation Specification (not available in Jboss -- see note below)
-    * SimpleJmsConsumer (name="SimpleJmsConsumer", jndi-name="java:/jms/SimpleJmsConsumer", class-name="com.sun.genericra.outbound.QueueProxy")
+    * SimpleJmsConsumer (name="SimpleJmsConsumer", jndi-name="java:/jms/SimpleJmsConsumer", class-name="com.sun.genericra.inbound.ActivationSpec")
       * Properties:
         * Key=connectionFactoryJndiName // Value=SimpleJmsConsumerConnectionFactory
         * Key=destinationJndiName // Value=JMSSamples/SimpleQueue

 **NOTE**: Not all application servers provide abstraction for activation specs.
 Please refer to your application server documentation.
-For example, Websphere provides such abstraction Whereas for Jboss, the activation specs are directly provided in the MDB descriptor (eg. jboss-ejb3.xml), and abstracted as settings in the application build.properties
+For example, Websphere provides such abstraction in the Admin Console.
+Whereas for Jboss, the activation specs are directly provided by the application in the jboss descriptor (jboss-ejb3.xml), and I abstracted these settings in the application build.properties for easy modification.

 The application supports and will work with both mechanisms.